bigbluebutton/bigbluebutton/docs/docs/new-features.md

 We recommend using API MATE or Greenlight - see the [development setup section](/development/guide) for more information.

+#### bbb-install-2.6.sh installs a local TURN server and shares port 443 by default

+If you are using bbb-install to configure your servers, be aware that in BigBlueButton 2.6's version of bbb-install by default we install a local TURN server.
+For more information: https://github.com/bigbluebutton/bbb-install/pull/579 and https://docs.bigbluebutton.org/administration/turn-server

 ### Development

 For information on developing in BigBlueButton, see [setting up a development environment for 2.6](/development/guide).